gglanzani/blog.lanzani.nl/content/posts/2024-04-05-docker_isbg.md

 - lua
 - mail
 snippet: |
   I recently started using docker_isbg to filter spam from a remote IMAP server.
-  However, while I configured to not use gmail-specific settings, the program was ignoring my instructions.
+However, while I configured it to not use gmail-specific settings, the program still expected gmail-only folders.
 I fixed it by opening my first lua-based PR.
 url: /2024/docker_isbg
 ---